 If you have condomless sex, even occasionally, talk to your doctor or HIV test counselor about whether PrEP is a good option for you.
-PrEP is extremely good at helping guys avoid HIV if they are exposed to the virus.
-PrEP works best when other strategies, like undetectable viral load or condoms, are in the mix.
-When guys are taking PrEP, they should test often for HIV and other STIs.
-That way, if they do acquire HIV or other STIs, it will most likely be caught early and they can access treatment.
+PrEP is extremely good at helping guys avoid HIV if they are exposed to the virus, when taken properly.
+Adding condoms to your routine also protects against STIs.
+When guys are taking PrEP, they have to do HIV and STI testing every three months.
+That way, if they do acquire an STI, it will most likely be caught early and they can access treatment.

 Having a conversation.

 Talk about HIV status, sexual health, and strategies with your sex partners.
 HIV status can change.
 Talking about your status is better than guessing or making assumptions.
 Still, remember that a lot of guys may believe they are HIV-negative because they haven’t been diagnosed with HIV.
 If you and your partner are sero-sorting based off of being HIV-negative, you might still want to talk about how often they test and whether they’ve had condomless sex since their last test.
 You might choose to also use condoms, or decide whether to top or bottom, as ways of lowering the chances of HIV.
 Some guys entering a relationships will go get tested together before making a decision about condoms or making a relationship agreement .

 Even if you’ve hooked up with him without using condoms before, you may feel differently this time.
 You can let him know that you’d be more into it using a condom, topping rather than bottoming, or changing something else about the sex you’re having this time.